mariannecuevas/m3-0723-code-solutions/react-intro/react-intro-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is React?
-  JS library used to build UIS and UI components
+  -JS library used to build UIS and UI components

 - What is a React component?
-  Reusable piece of the UI that has its own logic and appearance Can range in size
+  -Reusable piece of the UI that has its own logic and appearance -Can range in size

 - How do you mount a React app (root component) to the DOM?
-  ReactDOM.render()
+  -ReactDOM.render()

 - What are some other popular frontend frameworks?
-  Angular, Vue.js, Ember.js
+  -Angular, Vue.js, Ember.js

 ## Notes